Dodge: 1973–1980

 Dodge's replacement for the Dart was the Aspen, introduced in mid-1975 as a 1976 model.
 This new design featured lighter weight resulting in slightly improved fuel economy; it also had more interior and trunk room than the Dart.
 Front suspension was a new design; it featured transverse-mounted torsion bars which not only improved ride, but cornering as well.
 Its boxy styling gave the impression of a larger car.
 However, sales had to be shared with the virtually identical Plymouth Volare.
 Both cars were available in coupe, sedan, and station wagon body styles, and in both base and deluxe trim.
 Despite its virtues, customers soon found out about the Aspen's rush to market when they saw their cars experience severe body rust within a couple of years on the road; engine and drive train problems plagued the Aspen/Volare twins, and although the problems were largely worked out within a few years, the final Aspens were the 1980 models.
 This car was available with either a 225 cubic-inch Slant Six or a small block V8 displacing 318 or 360 cubic inches.

 1976 was the final model year for the Dodge Coronet, at least so far as the name Coronet went, also its body style choices were relegated to just only two four-door models, the four-door wagon and the four-door sedan.
-The former Dodge Coronet 2-door model, which appeared for just the previous model year only was replaced by the Dodge Charger Sport 2-door model, which, itself, appeared for only one model year.
+The former Dodge Coronet 2-door model, which appeared for just the previous model year was replaced by the Dodge Charger Sport 2-door model, which, itself, appeared for only one model year.
 During the next model year (1977), the mid-size Dodge Coronet would be renamed Monaco, which would be given stacked rectangular headlights and other minor cosmetic changes, that would provide a prompt sales boost.
-The Coronet and Charger were effectively replaced by the Diplomat for 1977, which was actually a fancier Aspen.
+The Coronet and Charger were effectively replaced by the Diplomat for 1977, which was a fancier Aspen.

 Also, during that same model year, the full-size Dodge Monaco would be renamed Dodge Royal Monaco, which would appear for just one model year only and after that, both Dodge and Plymouth (which would include Dodge Royal Monaco's entire Plymouth Gran Fury counterpart line up as well) would discontinue all production of any more full-size models.
-It lost sales every year, until finally being replaced by the St. Regis for 1979 following a one-year absence from the big car market.
-In a reversal of what happened for 1965, the St. Regis was an upsized Coronet.
+It lost sales every year until replaced by the St. Regis for 1979 following a one-year absence from the big car market.
+In a reversal of what happened in 1965, the St. Regis was an upsized Coronet.
 During the following model year (1978), the mid-size Dodge Monaco (which would include its entire Plymouth Fury counterpart lineup as well) would make its final appearance (for all during the remainder of the 1970s).